 Some places just sound better than others.
 Whatever they may actually be like on the ground, there are places with names that seem to possess an inherent resonance and romance – Alderley Edge, Casablanca, Durdle Door, Chichen Itza, New York or Leigh Delamere Services for example.
 Maybe the last one’s just me.

-Others just sound a bit crap, with names that sound a titular warning, asking – ‘Do you really want to be here?
-It might be crap, even a bit scary: Skinningrove, Slough, Knowle, Croydon, Lullsgate Bottom, Penge or Bradley Stoke (or Sadly Broke as we called it when I was a teenager).
+Others may sound off-putting, with names that seem to sound a titular warning, asking – ‘Do you really want to be here?
+A few personal examples: Skinningrove, Slough, Knowle, Croydon, Lullsgate Bottom, Penge or Bradley Stoke (or Sadly Broke as we called it when I was a teenager).
 Of course, like anywhere, spend time in a place and the chances are, you can find that there’s more to it than first appears.

 In Slough’s case, maybe it’s an echo of Bunyan’s ‘Slough of despond’, snakes shedding their skin or Betjeman’s poem about the town – ‘Come friendly bombs and fall on Slough…’ but for me the very name feels off-putting.
 Having been there a few times for work, the reality, at least on the surface, doesn’t challenge the grim suggestion of its name.